-Helen felt the telephone receiver heavy in her hand.
+Helen felt the telephone receiver

+heavy in her hand.
 She said in a choked voice, "Then he's-escaped.
-I would have known if they'd decided to release him."
+I She said in a would have known if they'd decided to release him."

 "I'm afraid so.
-Can you come
+Can you come down?"

-down?"

 "I'll take the first plane," she said swiftly.
 "Meet me at the airport."

-\\/HILE she called the air transport office for reservations, while she hurried to pack a bag and catch the bus to the airport, she could keep the frightening news from her mind.
+WHILE she called the air transport office for reservations, while she hurried to pack a bag and catch the bus to the airport, she could keep the frightening news from her mind.
 But once in the plane she could only sit, staring out of the window, wondering where Drew was, what he was doing.
 Where would that pitiful, lost mind of his take him?
 Into what dangers?
 Gil met her at the field, and they drove to Trenthony.
-Gil had already called Dr. Spear at the sanitarium and learned that Drew had been missing all day, after an escape that showed careful, shrewd planning.
+Gil had already called Dr. Spear at the sanitarium and learned that Drew had been missing all day, after an escape that showed learned that Drew had been missing all day, after an escape that showed careful, shrewd planning.
 "But isn't the sanitarium trying to find him?"
 Helen asked distractedly.
 "Naturally.
 But there isn't much they can do.
-Spear wanted to notify the police, but I managed to persuade him to wait.
-He's sure that if Drew sent you that telegram he'll eventually get in touch with you."
+Spear wanted to notify the police but I managed to norify the police, but I managed to persuade him to wait.
+He's sure that if Drew sent you that telegram he'll eventu-